w1zzball/scrapeddit/README.md

 - Scrape a single submission, comment, or entire thread (submission + comments).
 - Scrape many submissions from a subreddit with optional comment scraping and concurrency.
+- Scrape submissions from redditors
+- Expand redditors with less than a specified number of comments in the database.
+- Recursively scrape comments from subreddits
 - Store scraped data in PostgreSQL (two schemas/tables: `submissions` and `comments`).
 - Interactive prompt with history, autocompletion and a `help` command describing flags and usage.